Introduction

 -

-BLOOD LOSS: Rare condition.
+BLOOD LOSS: Uncommon condition.
 Occurs when someone’s bleeding injuries are not tended to, or from Internal Bleeding.
 Healed via stopping the source of bleeding and blood transfusions/Iron (Fe) + Food (Nutrients).
-Low blood levels cause increasingly high levels of oxygen damage.
+Low blood levels cause increasingly high levels of oxygen damage and eventually toxin damage.
 Patients inside a stasis bag have all further blood loss halted.
+Extremely low blood will result in rapid patient death.

 -

 LARVA INFECTION: Someone has been facehugged!
-Can only be removed via surgery by a Doctor, or Synthetic, on the Almayer only.
-Takes ~15 minutes for the larva to grow and chestburst, faster in a nest.
-Send patients back to the FoB for evacuation, or perform a field Medivac if able.
+Can only be removed via surgery by a doctor, or Synthetic, using a surgical table (usually on Almayer only, but some maps have planetside surgical tables) Takes 7.5 minutes for the larva to grow and chestburst, significantly faster in a nest.
+Send patients back to the FoB for evacuation or perform a field Medivac if able.

 Just another day in the corps.